 By skin color?
 By facial look?
 By hair?
 By clothes?
-(We are multi-cultural, people of color, etc.) Book on Jewish Costumes - appearances from Bible - to Medieval - to modern Are we Jewish by our languages?
+(We are multi-cultural, people of color, etc.) Book on Jewish Costumes (and costumes from students' other cultures) - appearances from Bible - to Medieval - to modern Are we Jewish by our languages?
 The languages of our Jewish family Is knowing a Jewish language (e.g. Hebrew - Yiddish - Ladino) required to be a Jews?
 What about just English?
+What other languages do our families speak?
 Learning words for: